Tuesday, October 29, 2013

 Review

 I never watched any of the old Godzilla movies except for this film.
 Roland Emmerich's version is not just disappointing and more to say.
-It's at its lowest acclaim that it needs checking.
-While the monster's design is nothing like the Godzilla we knew, the rest of the feature taking off Spielberg's Jurassic Park and The Lost World is not a joke.
-Badly-written humour and some choice of actors like Matthew Broderick and Hank Azaria being miscast aren't the only ones that weaken the film.
+It's at its lowest point and needs checking.
+While the monster's design is nothing like the Godzilla we knew, the rest of the feature, which takes off Spielberg's Jurassic Park and The Lost Worldis not a joke.
+Badly-written humour and miscast actors like Matthew Broderick and Hank Azaria aren't the only ones that weaken the film.
 The movie's moments are nauseous and make you want to leave.
-Jean Reno may be the only actor who accurately plays a French general.
-He's likely the only one in this unspectacular dud.
+Jean Reno, who plays a French general, is likely the only good actor in this unspectacular dud.

 I used to see the feature a long while back in years, for now, and I completely forgot how much this film introduced me to the Godzilla lore.
 GODZILLA is just an atrocious and mindless abomination everyone doesn't want.
 It's very disappointing that the director did not use the old movies' faithful material to make the 1998 interpretation.
 For older Godzilla fans, this is an in-name-only version.
 For those new to the character, it's just your typical monster movie and nothing more.
 Don't see this one at home or with your mates, and wait for the reboot till' it comes out.